-Directors are expected to attend the Corporation's Annual Meeting and all directors attended the 2012 annual meeting of stockholders.
-In 2012, each director attended more than 75% of the total number of meetings held by the Board of Directors and all committees on which he or she served.
+Directors are expected to attend the Corporation's Annual Meeting and 10 directors attended the 2013 annual meeting of stockholders.
+During 2013, each incumbent director attended 75% or more of the aggregate of the meetings of the Board of Directors and of the committees on which he or she served that were held during the period for which he or she served as a director.